 Will The Premium Go Up?

 Not necessarily.
 Many malpractice insurance binders cover physicians regardless how they deliver services, and telemedicine may already be considered under your current policy.
 In situations where the policy is new and the provider has not been insured for some time, there may be an increase in premium if you’re opening a virtual only practice.
 Every insurer will be different, however, and there is no one-size-fits-all response to that question.
-The best solution is to ask!
+So, if you’re worried that telemedicine will cause your malpractice insurance costs to go up, the best solution is to ask!